stephaneclavel/terraform/terratest/3-azure-vm-test/readme.md

 }
 This is required as output would otherwise return empty as dynamic public IP addresses are assigned when actually used.

-Must use azureuser as linux vm user as of September 2021.